-Chinese Medicine Treatment for Weight Loss
+Traditional Chinese Medicine for Weight Loss

-TCM practitioners believe that a balanced spleen and stomach can induce weight loss.
+From the perspective of traditional Chinese medicine, a balanced spleen and stomach can induce weight loss.
 The body needs to have good ability to break down and extract nutrients while sending the waste materials to the intestines for proper elimination.
 If a person consumes a large amount of greasy foods such as sweet cakes and fried meats, the stomach will have trouble digesting these foods, they will be detained in it.
 The speed of metabolism also needed to increase, allowing the body to process and utilize nutrients with greater efficiency while providing energy and vitality.
 Spleen needs to have ability to transport water efficiently in order to help the body remove excessive water and harmful toxic accumulations.

 Chinese Tea and Weight Loss

 Tea drinking is very popular in China.
 Many people in China drink tea every day.
 A research suggests that the polyphenols from oolong tea, green tea, black tea or pu-erh tea help increasing weight loss and fat burn even in the presence of a high sugar diet.
 One type of these polyphenols, called catechins, may help keep your metabolism from slowing down as you lose weight.
 In any healthy diet, what you choose to drink every day is as important as what you eat.
 Ask yourself one question: How many calories can you cut from your diet if you replace soda with tea?

 There are also different types of Chinese slim teas in the market.
 They may promise to deliver quick result.
 If you look at the list of ingredients carefully, you will find senna leaf.
 Senna leaf is known as Fan Xie Ye in Chinese medicine.
 It is a natural laxative which is used for constipation or clear the bowels.